 At a retail price of $45, the EMT Pro MTB is one of the most expensive models in this test.
 Since it is one of our highest scoring models, we feel that it is good value if you're looking for a small, lightweight, and durable multi-tool that has just the essentials.
 If you put weight and size at a premium, then we think this is a great option for you.

 The EMT Pro MTB is a lightweight multi-tool that has you covered with the essential tools for most of your adjustments and simple fixes in the field.
-At 106g, we awarded it our Top Pick for Lightweight from our competitive field of multi-tools.
 It's so light and compact that you'll barely even notice that you're carrying it.
 It may not be as feature packed as some of the competition, but it weighs between 50 and 70g less than most of them.
 If you're weight conscious but want a tool that won't leave you hanging on the trail, check out the EMT Pro MTB.

 Other Versions and Accessories